MASTERING LIGHT ONLINE WORKSHOP

 The only filter that is a must-have is a circular polarizer, my favorite brand is Breakthrough Photography.
 Eventually, you will want to add solid neutral density filters to your bag, start with a 6 stop, then add a 3 stop, these are great for slowing down shutter speeds, especially for moving water.
 Once you get the hang of these and want to get into long exposures to blur clouds, etc., consider adding a 10 and 15 stop as well.

-Let’s face it; photography is not a cheap hobby to get into.
-The quality of gear is almost always relative to the price, anything cheap will end up being replaced in the future and costing you more in the long run.
+Let’s face it; landscape photography is not a cheap hobby to get into.
+The quality of camera gear is almost always relative to the price, anything cheap will end up being replaced in the future and costing you more in the long run.
 The best investment you can make is in lenses and a tripod, camera bodies are replaced often and lose their value quickly.

+Gimmicky accessories are a distraction that will only get in the way and are a waste of money.
+All you need is a camera body, lenses, memory card, and a tripod.
+Think carefully before buying anything else, photographers love their gadgets and gizmos that promise to make them a great photographer.
 I will let you in on a secret; accessories will not make you a better photographer.
 There are no shortcuts, only years of practice and study.